 Steinway White House Piano In Miniature Unveiled

 New York, NY (September 24, 2014) — Steinway & Sons, makers of the finest pianos in the world, is proud to announce the unveiling of a one-of-a-kind instrument: a miniature replica of the historic 1903 Steinway White House grand piano.
 Created by master artist Paul Gentile, the miniature piano represents more than sixteen years of meticulous design, production, and finishing.
 It is a fully-functional 1:7 scale grand piano, the first non-company instrument ever to earn the designation of Steinway & Sons piano.
-The piano is offered for sale at a seven-figure price point.

 The original 1903 Steinway White House piano served through the administrations of Theodore Roosevelt, William H. Taft, Woodrow Wilson, Warren G. Harding, Calvin Coolidge, Herbert Hoover, and Franklin Roosevelt; it was then donated to the Smithsonian Institution’s National Museum of American History.
 Paul Gentile’s 1:7 miniature of this legendary instrument stays true to every single aspect of the piano’s mechanical construction and artistic finishing.
 Working by hand and often with the aid of a jeweler’s loupe, Gentile replicated the thousands of parts required to build an actionable Steinway piano.
 For many of these parts, he had to first build miniature tooling, including a scale replica of the venerable rim press devised and patented by the Steinway family in the 1870s.